Learning Transfer Operators by Kernel Density Estimation: Conclusion

 \section{Conclusion}

 The main contribution of this paper is the probability density viewpoint to the estimating Frobenius–Perron operator that enables us to incorporate the existing rich analysis of statistical density estimation formalism to find an efficient estimator.
-Furthermore, the theory suggests that the kernel density estimation is more efficient than the histogram methods used in the standard Ulam method.
-Additionally, this paper discusses a kernel density estimation method to estimate the transition probability that estimates the Frobenius–Perron operator, from empirical time series ensemble data of a dynamical system.
-To date, the literature mostly used the Ulam method for estimating the transfer operator but this study offers a more accurate estimation based on KDE.
+Furthermore, the theory suggests that the \gls{kde} is more efficient than the histogram methods used in the standard Ulam method.
+Additionally, this paper discusses a \gls{kde} method to estimate the transition probability that estimates the Frobenius–Perron operator, from empirical time series ensemble data of a dynamical system.
+To date, the literature mostly used the Ulam method for estimating the transfer operator but this study offers a more accurate estimation in terms of \gls{mse}, based on \gls{kde}.
 Our Bayesian interpretation of the Frobenius–Perron operator is important to identify the operator in terms of conditional probability density because it allows us to bring density estimation theory into play.
 It is shown at the beginning of this article how the Ulam-Galerkin method can be interpreted as a histogram density estimation method.
-Theory and numerical results have been presented which suggest that KDE is a better approximation for estimating probability densities.
-Hence, is is also shown that KDE may be used for finite approximation for the Frobenius–Perron operator.
-Finally we showed that the KDE-based approximation is a better estimator for the operator than the histogram-based current Ulam-Galerkin method.
+Theory and numerical results have been presented which suggest that \gls{kde} is a better approximation for estimating probability densities.
+Hence, it is also shown that \gls{kde} may be used for finite approximation for the Frobenius–Perron operator.

+Furthermore, by utilizing data from both the logistic map and the Markov map, we have successfully estimated the invariant density of the map by estimating the eigenvector of the operator using density estimation methods.
+This provides further validation for our interpretation of the Ulam-Galerkin method as a density estimation technique.
+Moreover, it opens up opportunities to explore additional density estimation methods in this context.
+In this article, a comparison of the \gls{hde} and \gls{kde} methods was offered.

+Overall, the \gls{kde} method outperformed the \gls{hde} method, as demonstrated in the Markov map example where the \gls{kde} estimates the eigenvalues of the operator more accurately for a majority of the data points.
+However, it is important to note that the \gls{kde} method performs poorly around boundary points and jumps.
+Future research can focus on investigating alternative estimation methods to address these issues and improve the accuracy of the density estimation technique in such scenarios.